-• burstinterval [= <burstinterval>] reports or sets the time between the first measurement of two consecutive bursts; it is not the gap between the end of one burst and the start of the next.
-The <bursti nterval> is specified in milliseconds.

-The absolute limits of the permitted range are 1000 (one second) to 86400000 (24 hours), and the <burstinterval> must be set to a multiple of 1000.
-However, before the logger can be enabled for sampling the value set must also be consistent with the measurement period and burstlength.
+- burstinterval [= <burstinterval>] reports or sets the time between the first measurement of two consecutive bursts; it is not the gap between the end of one burst and the start of the next.
+The <bursti nterval> is specified in milliseconds. - The absolute limits of the permitted range are 1000 (one second) to 86400000 (24 hours), and the sampling the value set must also be consistent with the measurement period and burstlength.

 burstlength [= <burstlength>] reports or sets the number of measurements taken in each burst.
 The permitted range is 2 to 65535, but before the logger can be enabled for sampling the value set must also be consistent with the measurement period and burstinterval.
-The constraining relationship between the burst parameters is: burstinterval > (burstlength period).
+The constraining relationship between the burst parameters is: burstinterval > (burstlength \ period).